 Traditional golf shoes

-Traditional golf shoes are comfortable, have good traction, and offer water-resistance with plenty of breathability.
-Traditional golf shoes are far and away the most popular footwear on the market, largely due to looking and feeling like regular shoes.
+Traditional golf shoes deemed the ‘classic’ footwear for most golfers.
+These shoes are comfortable, offer good traction on turf and are almost always water-resistant and breathable.
+Traditional golf shoes are far and away the most popular footwear on the market due largely to looking and feeling like regular everyday shoes.

 Street golf shoes

 The street shoe has made a name for itself by looking, feeling and acting like a regular trainer or stylish shoe which is golf course worthy.
 Sometimes with spikes, but more often spikeless, street shoes offer almost everything that a traditional golf shoe does.Street shoes are predominantly lightweight, with flat, dimpled soles in place of standard spikes.
 Street shoes are also believed to help tackle pain in the back and foot, with manufacturers Ecco Golf going above and beyond to deliver quality comfort.
 If street shoes have any drawbacks, its their lack of grip on turf when lining up a swing, while the lack of golf spikes will make them less stable in long or wet grass, and typically they are not designed to provide waterproofing--performing much better in warm, dry conditions.
 The ECCO Biom Hybrid 3 Shoes have premium Yak leather to give excellent breathability and the BIOM natural motion technology helps keep the player closer to the ground.
 An anatomical last shape for extra comfort makes these shoes the perfect addition to your golf gear.
 The PUMA Golf IGNITE PWR Sport offer superb comfort and traction, both on and off the golf course.
 This versatile golf shoe features a highly durable construction, with spikeless outsole, breathable and waterproof mesh, for use in all surroundings.